PaloAltoNetworks/iot-automated-solution/README.md

 the best effort policy.

 ## Related Links
+It should be noted that this solution does not onboard the Firewall to the IoT Cortex service, that has to be done manually by the user.

 To learn more about how to use the CDL logging skillets and what exactly each one does, please refer to the following link:
 [PAN-OS CDL Logging](https://live.paloaltonetworks.com/t5/quickplay-solutions-articles/pan-os-cortex-data-lake-logging-quickplays/ta-p/348669)